 Sometimes, the purpose of the quilt is commemorative.
 I enjoyed the commission to make a king-size quilt from this collection of treasured T-shirts.
 For something like this, it’s fairly important that all the fabric is of a similar type: for example, 100% cotton jersey in the case of the T-shirts.

 You might want a quilt made to remind you of a particular person.
 This quilt uses fabric from men’s shirts to make the blocks.

 A small quilt or throw can be made from baby-clothes, for enjoyment by the child or by the parent (looking back on happy memories.

 If you already have a colour-scheme in mind, you might consider buying the fabrics yourself (having spoken to your designer first about quantities).
 This is what happened when I made this quilt, which was a joy to design and make for the Italian couple who commissioned it.

 If you have a fabric that you particularly want used in the quilt, you could ask the quilt-maker to design the whole quilt around it.
 Give the designer some colour swatches, if you are commissioning a quilt for a particular room.
 If the design options are open, it might be wise to ask the designer to show you some fabric samples along with a design sketch.

 It’s important to agree as many things as possible before the maker starts work.
 Once fabric is stitched in and the quilt is quilted, it’s too late!

-Once the size of the quilt is determined and the design agreed, the designer will be able to give you an accurate price for the quilt.
+As soon as the size of the quilt is determined and the design agreed, the designer will be able to give you an accurate price for the quilt and will usually ask you for a deposit.
 You can see some sample prices on my Crafts Council listing here, here and here.

-I would be happy to work with you on making the perfect quilt for your home or office.
+I would be happy to work with you on making the perfect quilt for your home or office or to give as a special present.
 Just get in touch via the contact form below.